-eNews: bringing together resources from the Ahead for Business digital hub with events and services from the community to support your mental health and wellbeing in small business.
+eNews: Bringing together resources from the Ahead for Business digital hub with events and services from the community to support the mental health and wellbeing of small business owners.

 The day-to-day operations of a small business are already stressful enough without the added challenge of managing the end of financial year demands.

 Finding all your income statements, receipts, bank details and all the other records needed to lodge your tax return can seem a daunting task.
 With so much to organise, it’s important to look after yourself to ensure dealing with these demands is manageable.

 Here are five simple tips that you can use to look after your wellbeing and manage stress levels.